• Skip to primary navigation

 This won’t take long.

 Prepare your baking tin by lining it with baking parchment.
-I find it easiest to cut two pieces of paper – one that is long and thin and another that is the width of the cake tin.
-Leave enough paper hanging over the edges so that you can fold it over the cake while it is setting in the refrigerator.
+I find it easiest to cut two pieces of paper - one that is long and thin and another that is the width of the cake tin.
+Leave enough paper hanging over the edges so that you can fold it over the cake while it sets in the refrigerator.

 Mixed dried fruit in a saucepan.